pabloem/beam-covid-example/README.md

     - `is_not_empty`
     - `equal_to`
     - `matches_all`

+Check out the tests in `covidpipe/datasource_test.py`.
+These tests use the various utilities to write / run / verify unit tests with your Beam pipelines.

 ## Passing parameters to your PTransforms / Pipelines

 The [pipeline options](https://beam.apache.org/releases/pydoc/current/apache_beam.options.pipeline_options.html)
  abstraction is what Beam uses to pass parameters to a pipeline.

 For a complex pipeline, you should define a PipelineOptions class to hold your pipeline arguments.
 This is useful because the options you pass will be available at pipeline execution as well.